kinoute/moviestills/README.md

 ### Clone the repo

-If you already have Go installed, you can simply clone the repo and run the application from the folder:
+If you already have Go installed – 1.22+ supported –, you can simply clone the repo and run the application from the folder:

 ```bash
 # clone the repo